aadams0/nf-workflows/README.md

 --paired=false
   * Boolean to determine if somatic-caller subworkflow is run with a paired normal
 ```

+## Example Usage

 ### Sample Sheet Format

-The only *required* input for the workflow is a sample sheet, which is a headerless *csv* with either two or three columns.
+All subworkflows require a sample sheet, which is a headerless *csv* with either two or three columns.
+Generally, each row provides a sample identifier and paths to fastq/bam files for the corresponding sample.
 If starting from paired-end short read `*.fastq` inputs:

 ```text
 sample01,<absolute-path-to-sample01-R1.fastq.gz>,<absolute-path-to-sample01-R2.fastq.gz>